What we offer you

 First Term

-The module is dedicated to economic principles and processes.
-You will learn about economic efficiency, welfare allocation, models of perfect competition, oligopolies and the application of game theory in economics, Cournot and Bertrand competition models, market power and market definition, cartels, horizontal and vertical agreements, mergers and unilateral abusive conducts.
+This module is dedicated to economic principles and processes.
+You will learn about economic efficiency, welfare allocation, models of perfect competition, monopolies, oligopolies, the application of game theory in economics, Cournot and Bertrand competition models, market power and market definition, cartels, horizontal and vertical agreements, mergers and unilateral abusive conducts.

-The module is dedicated to advanced aspects of EU competition law as well as to comparative and international competition law.
-You will study the rules governing state intervention in the internal market, especially concerning subsidies, state aid and public procurement, and will compare US antitrust law and EU competition law.
-In addition, you will learn about competition law and its enforcement in selected countries of the Global South.
+The module covers advanced aspects of EU competition law as well as comparative and international competition law.
+You will study the rules governing state intervention in the internal market, especially concerning subsidies and state aid, and will compare US antitrust law and EU competition law.
+In addition, you will learn about competition law and its enforcement in select countries of the Global South.

 Second Term